L. William Seidman

 Lewis William Seidman (April 29, 1921 – May 13, 2009) was an American economist, financial commentator, and former head of the U.S. Federal Deposit Insurance Corporation, best known for his role in helping work to correct the Savings and Loan Crisis in the American financial sector from 1988 to 1991 as head of the Resolution Trust Corporation.
-He also worked as an economic adviser during three separate Administrations of United States Presidents: Gerald Ford; Ronald Reagan; and George H. W. Bush.
+He also worked as an economic adviser during three separate administrations of United States presidents: Gerald Ford, Ronald Reagan, and George H. W. Bush.
 He was lauded by both Republicans and Democrats for his work in cleaning up the frauds of the Savings and Loan disaster, but was pushed out of American government by the George H.W.
-Bush Administration for disclosing the full extent of the crisis to the United States Congress and taxpayers.
+Bush administration for disclosing the full extent of the crisis to the United States Congress and taxpayers.

 Life and career

 Early life

 Seidman was born to a Jewish family on April 29, 1921, in Grand Rapids, Michigan, the son of Esther (Lubetsky) and Francis Edward Seidman, a founder of the accounting firm Seidman and Seidman.
-Seidman received his undergraduate education at Dartmouth College, his law degree from Harvard University, and his Master's Degree In Business Administration from the University of Michigan's Ross School of Business.
-He married a onetime University of Michigan beauty queen named Sarah "Sally" Berry - later and better known as Sally Seidman; they later had six children.
+Seidman received his undergraduate education at Dartmouth College, his Juris Doctor degree from Harvard University, and his Master's Degree In Business Administration from the University of Michigan's Ross School of Business.
+He married a onetime University of Michigan beauty queen named Sarah "Sally" Berry—later and better known as Sally Seidman; they later had six children.
 He served in the United States Navy as an officer on a destroyer in the Pacific theater during World War II and won a Bronze Star.

 From 1950 to 1974, Seidman worked in the accounting firm of Seidman & Seidman, which his father and uncles had founded, and served as its managing partner from 1968 to 1974.
 The firm later merged with another accounting entity, BDO USA, to become BDO Seidman, a nationally active accounting firm.
 By 1960, Seidman was a prominent business leader in Grand Rapids, and was one of the principal founders of Grand Valley State University, helping galvanize local support in the community for the establishment of a public four-year university in West Michigan.
 Seidman later said that even though he rose to become Chairman of the FDIC, his proudest accomplishment was his role in the founding of GVSU.
 In 1962, Seidman was the Republican nominee for the position of Michigan Auditor General, but was defeated by incumbent Billie S. Farnum.